EwanColquhoun/the-flying-scotsmen/README.md

 * The icons came from [Font Awesome](https://fontawesome.com/).
 * [PhoneNumberField](https://github.com/stefanfoulis/django-phonenumber-field) was used to validate the Contact form Telephone field.

 ### Media
 * [Unsplash](https://unsplash.com/) - Stock Cessna Photos
-* William MacLeod - Photos of G-BSAI.
+* William MacLeod - Photos of G-BSAI

 [Back to top](<#contents>)

 # Acknowledgements
 The site was completed as a Portfolio 4 Project piece for the Full Stack Software Developer (e-Commerce) Diploma at the [Code Institute](https://codeinstitute.net/).
 As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/), the Slack community, and all at the Code Institute for their help and support.
-The FLying Scotsmen is a fictional group, however the site could be adapted with very little effort to reflect a fully functional Aircraft Management Group.
+The Flying Scotsmen is a fictional group, however the site could be adapted with very little effort to reflect a fully functional Aircraft Management Group.

 Ewan Colquhoun 2022.